-That’s where Elizabeth Luxford went to ask for the first divorce, not just in Massachusetts Bay but in colonial America.
+That’s where Elizabeth Luxford went to ask for the first divorce in Massachusetts Bay, but also in colonial America.
 She already had a daughter with James Luxford, and she was pregnant with their second child.

 The magistrate gave a harsh sentence to James Luxford for his Puritan divorce.

-He could not come within sight of Elizabeth, and he had to give her all his property.
-He had to sit in the stock for an hour and to pay court fines of 100 pounds.
+He could not come within sight of Elizabeth, and he had to sit in the stock for an hour.
+He also had to pay court fines of 100 pounds.
 Finally, the court banished him from Massachusetts.

 Elizabeth Luxford, who changed her name back to Albone, was well rid of him.
-He later was later found guilty of ‘forgery, lying, and other foul offences’ and sentenced to a whipping, to have his ears cut off and to be –again — banished.
+He later was later found guilty of ‘forgery, lying, and other foul offences.’
+The court sentenced him to a whipping, to have his ears cut off and to be –again — banished.
 He fled to Plimoth Plantation, where he lived in extreme poverty and distress.
 She remarried and enjoyed the beneficence of the church in Cambridge.

 New England Divorces

 A woman had a harder time than a man to get a Puritan divorce for adultery.
-In 1655, Joan Halsall got a divorce after she charged her husband George with ‘abusing himself with Hester Lug’ and being ‘an uncleane yoake-fellow.’
+In 1655, Joan Halsall got a divorce after she charged her husband George with ‘abusing himself with Hester Lug.’
+She also called him ‘an uncleane yoake-fellow.’
 Four years later, George Halsell appealed the divorce to the General Court.
 The General Court sided with George, voiding the divorce and declaring he could ‘have and enjoy’ Joan Halsall again.